nyimatendisherpa/Twitter_Trend_Analysis/README.md

 #install twitter
 #import twitter
 #install tweepy
+# I extract different data like tweets like etc
-# i use for loop  for getting all text of jeff goins
+i use for loop  for getting all text of jeff goins
 #i also use keywords of elonmusk hashtag with 300 limit
 #again usef  for looop
 #specific task extracting tweets